 Many battery-powered smoke detectors come with 10-year lithium-ion batteries that parallel the life of the smoke detector; when the battery expires, it is time to purchase a new detector.
 Hardwired smoke detectors run off of household 120V current and have battery backups.

 One benefit of hardwired smoke detectors is that, when they are interconnected, all alarms will sound at the same time.
+This is a highly important safety feature that you should seek out when purchasing any type of smoke detector.
+Some battery-powered smoke detectors can even communicate between each other.
 Newer homes may be required by code to have interconnected detectors.

 Correct Way to Install a Smoke Detector